nmn0gueira/mpc-experiments/README.md

 Below is a general overview of the implemented functions.
 For detailed information on each framework’s implementation, refer to the README files inside their respective directories.

  - `millionaire`: Determines which of two numbers is larger.
 A basic control program to validate setup.
  - `xtabs`: Cross-tabulation (pivot table).
-Groups by one or more columns and performs aggregations on another column.
+Groups by one or two columns and performs aggregations on another column.
 Supported aggregations:
     - sum
     - average
-    - frequency/mode
+    - frequency count
 - `linreg`: Linear regression.
 Computes regression coefficients after applying standard scaling to the (numerical) input data.
 - `hist2d`: 2D histogram (density heatmap).
 Bins 2D points into a grid and counts the number of points per bin.